biofisicasuelos/awesome-soil-physics/README.md

 - [periodicgw](https://pypi.org/project/periodicgw/).
 Python package for generating periodic hydraulic conductivity fields and groundwater flow fields

+- [ETo](https://github.com/Evapotranspiration/ETo).
+The ETo package contains a class and associated functions to calculate reference evapotranspiration (ETo) using the UN-FAO 56 paper.
+Additional functions have been added to calculate historic ETo or potential evapotranspiration (PET) for comparison purposes.

+- [pyfao56](https://github.com/ElsevierSoftwareX/SOFTX-D-23-00060).
+A Python implementation of the FAO-56 dual crop coefficient approach for crop water use estimation and irrigation scheduling.
+The pyfao56 Python package facilitates FAO-56 computations of daily soil water balance using the dual crop coefficient method to estimate crop evapotranspiration (ET).

 ### R

 - [SoilHyP: Soil Hydraulic Properties](https://www.rdocumentation.org/packages/SoilHyP/versions/0.1.6).
 Provides functions for soil water retention (SWC) and unsaturated hydraulic conductivity (Ku).